- What we know about Testosterone

 Testosterone level affects the way men store fat in their bodies.

 A man’s mood is often influenced by his testosterone levels.
-Testosterone is what drives many men in sport, business, work, and life.
+Testosterone is what drives many men in sports, business, work, and life.

 Testosterone deficiency in any age